2 min read

 The non-resident bank account can be used for all common transactions such as receiving payments, ordering transfers, withdrawing money, etc.

 The bank issues Visa or Master cards, which can be used anywhere in the world.
-Banks usually offer only one of these cards, which is something you should pay attention to before opening an account, if the type of card you receive is important to you.
+Banks usually offer only one of these cards, which is something you should pay attention to before opening an account if the type of card you receive is important to you.
+Regardless of these two types of cards, the bank is obliged to issue a Dina card, which can only be used in Serbia.

 2. Savings Account